-The following Thematic Policies (PLA1-PLA5) detail the site-specific requirements for the mixed-use Strategic Development Sites in Regeneration Growth Areas and Sustainable Growth Areas.
+5.2.6 The following Thematic Policies (PLA1-PLA5) detail the site-specific requirements for the mixed-use Strategic Development Sites in Regeneration Growth Areas and Sustainable Growth Areas.
 These detailed Thematic Policies are set within the context of SP3 and will enable its implementation, in accordance with the Growth and Spatial Strategy identified within SP1 and Strategic Allocations identified within SP2.
 Delivery of these Strategic Sites will prove fundamental in achieving the Replacement LDP's Vision and Objectives for the County Borough.
-Concept masterplans are provided in Appendix 7 for illustration purposes only, although further consultation will be
+Concept masterplans are provided in Appendix 7 for illustration purposes only, although further consultation will be undertaken as part of the Pre-Application Consultation process and these masterplans will also be refined as part of future planning applications.

-PLA1: Porthcawl Waterfront, Porthcawl Regeneration Growth Area Site Size: 32 41.72ha Allocation Type: Strategic Mixed-use Regeneration Site Land Uses: 1,115-1,100 residential units 30% affordable housing 1.8ha 1 Form Entry Welsh Medium Primary School & 4 classroom block extension at existing English Medium Primary School Approx. 2,000sqm food store 3.51 ha of Outdoor Recreation Facilities and Public Open Space Active Travel Routes Phasing Tranche: Refer to trajectory 2018-2022: 0 2023-2027: 420180 2028-2033: 600
+PLA1: Porthcawl Waterfront, Porthcawl Regeneration Growth Area Site Size: 32ha Allocation Type: Strategic Mixed-use Regeneration Site Land Uses: 1,100 residential units 30% affordable housing 1.8ha 1 Form Entry Welsh Medium Primary School & 4 classroom block extension at existing English Medium Primary School Approx. 2,000sqm food store Outdoor Recreation Facilities and Public Open Space Active Travel Routes Phasing Tranche: Refer to trajectory 2018-2022: 0 2023-2027: 180 2028-2033: 600

 Land at Porthcawl Waterfront, as shown on the Proposals Map, is allocated for a comprehensive, regeneration-led, mixed-use development.
-The site will deliver circa 1,115 1,100 homes (including 30% / 335 330 units of affordable housing), incorporating a new one form entry Welsh medium primary school, a four classroom block extension at the existing English medium primary school, a new food store, leisure facilities, a bus terminus, recreation facilities, public open space, plus appropriate community facilities and commercial uses.
+The site will deliver circa 1,100 homes (including 30% / 330 units of affordable housing), incorporating a new one form entry Welsh medium primary school, a four classroom block extension at the existing English medium primary school, a new food store, leisure facilities, a bus terminus, recreation facilities, public open space, plus appropriate community facilities and commercial uses.